Here's how to do Kegel exercises to help stop leaking pee. You can even buy a digital tracker.

 Most people can squeeze the PC muscle for two seconds when they begin.
 The goal is to build up to five- or 10-second squeezes.
-That may require attention, but especially if you’ve been peeing involuntarily, you’ll be glad you took the trouble.
+That may require attention, but especially if you’ve been peeing involuntarily, you’ll be glad you took the trouble to learn how to do Kegel exercises.
 Use Kegels as your secret weapon against life’s time-wasters — instead of fuming, you can get stronger whenever you have to wait, say in the morning traffic jam.
 You’ll also want to build Kegel exercises into a daily routine.
 Start with at least four reps, and work up — to at least eight reps three times a day — to treat urinary incontinence.

 Kegel actually instructed his patients to practice pelvic floor muscle exercises for 20 minutes, 3 times a day.

 Women who aren’t sure they’re getting enough benefit from their PC muscle effort can benefit from a session with a physical therapist — ask your gynecologist for a referral.
 You might even try biofeedback, in which electronic sensors detect the strength of each contraction and let you know how you’re doing.